slipguru/PyCGH/doc/index.rst

 |project_name| is a Python library for the analysis of aCGH data.
 It consists mainly of three components:

- * A script which creates synthetic aCGH data, for testing purposes.
+ * Synthetic data generation: a script which creates synthetic aCGH data, for testing purposes.
- * A python wrapper for the *CGHNormaliter* algorithm [CGHNormaliter]_, a preprocessing step required to normalizeCGH signals.
+ * CGHNormaliter: A python wrapper for the *CGHNormaliter* algorithm [CGHNormaliter]_, a preprocessing step required to normalizeCGH signals.
- * eFLLat, an algorithm which uses a dictionary learning approach to discover common patterns in aCGH data.
+ * E-FLLat: an algorithm which uses a dictionary learning approach to discover common patterns in aCGH data.

 |project_name| requires the following python libraries: